ligato/docs/docs/user-guide/concepts.md

 The [agentctl model commands](../user-guide/agentctl.md#model) return model spec information, key prefix and more in a simple json format.

-Agentctl model inspect for the vpp.interfaces model:
+Agentctl model inspect for the vpp.interfaces model as an example:
 ```json
 agentctl model inspect vpp.interfaces
 ```